lebonez/cluster-docs/docs/getting-started.md

 >
 > - Note: There will be no visual feedback as you enter your password.
 This is a security feature designed to obscure your password and is expected.
 >
 > There are two ways to connect using MobaXterm.
 If you prefer the command-line interface, select "Start local terminal" and follow the instructions above using the Windows Terminal.
 If you prefer a GUI interface, select the icon "Session" on the top left corner (or, Sessions > New Session from the menu at the very top of the window).
 When prompted to choose a session type, choose "SSH."
 Under "Basic SSH Settings" enter login.hpc.siue.edu as "Remote Host" and enter your SIUE e-ID as the username after checking "Specify Username".
 Keep the port as 22.
 There are additional settings below that you may want to adjust as necessary, particularly the Bookmark settings if you want a shortcut.
 Click OK to open your SSH session.
-Enter your SIUE e-ID password when prompted for a password\\
+Enter your SIUE e-ID password when prompted for a password.
 >
 > If you are having issues with the MobaXterm SSH session disconnecting due to timeout/inactivity, click the "Settings" icon from the top menu.
 Then click to the SSH tab and under "SSH Settings" make sure to check "SSH keepalive" and then click OK.
 Restart MobaXterm and try again.